Enterprise AI | | 23 min read

 Maintain inventories, testing evidence, monitoring plans, and risk decisions.

-GS Consulting helps organizations identify HR AI opportunities, map HR workflows, automate employee support and onboarding, evaluate vendors, design governance, calculate ROI, and implement responsible AI transformation.
+GS Consulting helps organizations identify HR AI opportunities, map employee and applicant data boundaries, automate support and onboarding, evaluate vendors, design governance, calculate ROI, and build evidence workflows that HR, legal, privacy, security, and executives can trust.

 Why HR Is a Strong Starting Point for AI Process Transformation